Chibueze-Adeyemi-Ajayi/AppServer/README.md

 ## Usage

-To use the proxy server application, follow these steps:
+To use the server application, follow these steps:

 1. **Install**: Install the proxy server application on your desired server.
 2. **Configure**: Configure the proxy settings, including target server addresses and caching preferences.